Before globalizing your brand, it's crucial to first take care of your website's content internationalization.

 With regards to this last example, VTEX IO overcomes the hurdles of a store’s internationalization process and allows you to set the currency code and number of decimal places in which your store's product prices will be displayed.

-Through your store's trade policies, you can effortlessly internationalize your product values.
+Through your store's trade policies, you can set different currency codes for each locale.

 - Access your VTEX account's admin;